TNO-MPC/encryption_schemes.templates/README.md

 The package tno.mpc.encryption_schemes.templates is part of the TNO Python Toolbox.

 *Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*
+*This implementation of cryptographic software has not been audited.
+Use at your own risk.*

 ## Documentation

-Documentation of the tno.mpc.encryption_schemes.templates package can be found [here](https://docs.mpc.tno.nl/encryption_schemes/templates/2.0.2).
+Documentation of the tno.mpc.encryption_schemes.templates package can be found [here](https://docs.mpc.tno.nl/encryption_schemes/templates/3.0.0).

 ## Install